-These are USB controlled tools that allow relay failures to be found on almost any Pickering Interface switching products that use relays with consistent resistance at low signal levels.
-It performs a test by measuring the path resistance between different pins of the switching system connector(s).
-It is a tool which is external to the switching system rather than being built in as BIRST is.
+eBIRST is a set of USB-controlled tools that allow you to find relay failures in almost any Pickering Interfaces' switching product that uses relays with consistent resistance at low signal levels.
+It performs a test by measuring the path resistance between different pins of a switching system's connectors.
+This tool is external to the switching system, unlike BIRST, which is built in to the system.
 Because the tool is external it can be applied to any DC coupled switching architecture and it will test the matrix connector(s).

 Be Wary of High Current Relays